In June 1984, at the initiative of its President Jeanne Laffite, the Syndicat national de la Librairie Ancienne et Moderne (SLAM)

 Now the finest event of its kind in France, and one of the most significant in the world, the 2017 edition will present some 150 booksellers from around the globe, all affiliated to the International League of Antiquarian Booksellers (ILAB)

-, together with fine arts experts affiliated to the C.N.E.S.
+, together with fine arts experts.
 A veritable treasure trove, and a unique occasion to discover the finest array of exceptionnal, rare, or unusual pieces.

 Visitors are invited to take a fabulous journey following the traces left by the human mind over the centuries.